I heard a phrase recently while listening to a podcast.

 Nor was it founded to boldly rebuke the apostasy of the mainline Protestant denominations or to identify the false gospel of Catholicism and other nominally Christian denominations.

-About putting distance between the old movements and establishing something new.
-And to avoid any possible identification with those who place biblical doctrine and truth first.
+This was all about putting distance between the old movements and establishing something new.
+And to avoid any possible identification with those who place biblical doctrine and truth above “unity”.

 This was about embracing the many different denominations that “name the name of Christ”.
-Who, for the most part, reject the essential truths relating to salvation and biblical authority.
+Even those who, for the most part, reject the essential truths relating to salvation and biblical authority.

-This was really about joining together with groups who loosely held to a belief in the gospel while emphasizing good works and promoting an outward show of unity to the world.
+This was really about joining together with groups who loosely held to a belief in the gospel, emphasized good works, and promoted an outward show of unity to the world.

-While trying to solve the vast array of social, economic, and moral ills in the culture and the world.
+“Christian” groups whose purpose was to engage in solving a vast array of social, economic, and moral ills in the culture and the world.
 And to not be “isolationists” but, instead, to promote cooperation and partnerships.

 Negativity was to be avoided.
 Common areas of belief were to be emphasized.
-Rebuking of error or heresies were not to be part of this New Way.
+Rebuking of error or heresies were not to have any part in this New Way.

-(Or a Third Way as more contemporary men like Tim Keller have been espousing.)
+(Or a Third Way as more contemporary men like Tim Keller have promoted.)

 Doctrine did not govern or guide this movement.
 Instead, doctrine was to be blamed as the great cause of negativity and division among Christians.

-In fact, it is by doctrine, guided by the Holy Spirit and the sword of the Spirit, that we are even able to discern between the Spirit of truth and the spirit of error.
+In fact, it is by doctrine, guided by the Holy Spirit and the sword of the Spiri (the word of God), that we are even able to discern between the Spirit of truth and the spirit of error.
 (1 John 4:1)

 Infiltration or Separation?